 Which Ashley sofa here is best for lower-back sensitivity during long sitting?

-Altari was the easiest to stay upright on for hours because the seat depth didn’t push us into a deep slouch.
-Darcy and Soletren were still comfortable, but they benefited more from a lumbar pillow for consistent alignment.
+Altari.
+In our testing, its seat depth kept us upright longer without forcing a deep slouch.
+Darcy and Soletren were still comfortable, but both benefited more from a lumbar pillow.

 Which one is easiest to keep clean with kids or pets?

 Bladen.
-The leather-look surface wiped down faster than the fabric models, especially for snack spills and fingerprints.
+The leather-look surface wiped down faster than the fabric models, especially after snack spills and fingerprints.

 I’m short—will the Soletren feel too deep?

 It can.
-The 23" seat depth encouraged a curled or reclined posture for shorter testers, and sitting upright usually required a back pillow.
+The 23" seat depth pushed shorter testers into a curled or reclined posture, and upright sitting usually worked better with a back pillow.

 Which sofa feels the most “loungey” for napping?

 Soletren.
-The deep seat and open center seating made it the easiest one to stretch out on without constantly readjusting.
+The deep seat and open center spot made it the easiest sofa for stretching out without constant readjusting.